Generalizable Detection of Audio Deepfakes

 AI Summary

-This paper presents a comprehensive study to improve the generalization of audio deepfake detection models.
-It explores various pre-trained backbones, data augmentation techniques, and loss functions, achieving performance surpassing the top single system in the ASVspoof 5 Challenge.
+This paper presents a comprehensive study to enhance the generalization capabilities of audio deepfake detection models.
+The authors investigate various pre-trained backbones (Wav2Vec2, WavLM, Whisper), different data augmentation strategies, and novel loss functions across a diverse set of datasets.
+Their research demonstrates significant improvements in generalization, surpassing the performance of the top-ranked single system in the ASVspoof 5 Challenge.

 Abstract